grezniczek/redcap_nedcaptcha/README.md

 - **Minimum / Maximum operand values:** Sets the range of operand values.
 By default, the range of operand values is 1 to 10.
 In complex problems, the first operand my be set to a higher value to ensure a non-negative results when subtractions are present.

+- **Show as text:** By default, math problems are rendered as images to make it harder for bots to beat the CAPTCHA.
+With this option, the math problem will be rendered as text.
+This may be useful in order to support persons relying on screen readers to be able to complete the CAPTCHA.

 _Image-specific settings:_

 - **Length:** The length of the challenge text (defaults to 6 characters).